-If you or your child were injured because of prolonged labor, you should make an appointment to speak with a Washington, D.C. birth injury attorney.
+If you or your child were injured because of prolonged labor, you should make an appointment to speak with Washington, D.C. birth injury attorneys.
 You may have a claim for medical malpractice.
 At LawMD, our prolonged labor lawyers have a proven track record of success, having secured millions of dollars on behalf of children, mothers, and families who suffered due to a doctor’s negligence.
 We are confident that we can help you, too.

 Contact us online or call (888) 695-2963 for a free consultation.
 Based in Washington, D.C., our firm represents clients across the nation.

 Prolonged labor is medically defined as labor that continues for 24 hours after the water breaks.
 There are many risks associated with prolonged labor, and it is important that the medical professionals involved take the steps necessary to protect the health of the mom and the baby.

 Sometimes a woman’s water breaks naturally.
 Other times, such as during labor induction using Pitocin, a medical professional will break the water to try and move along the labor process.
 Sometimes, the baby gets stuck in the birth canal.
 There are times when the baby is breech, which causes labor to take longer.

 The most important thing is that both the mother and child are properly monitored and that an emergency C-section takes place in a timely manner.
 Otherwise, permanent injuries or death could occur.
 If you suspect that medical negligence caused a birth injury during your prolonged labor, our qualified birth injury attorneys can help evaluate your claim.